vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

-The stagnant condition of the Indian civilisation during several centuries has given rise to a number of social evils which by their very accumulation impres- sed the imagination of the first generation of English- educated Indians.
-But these evils are neither more pres- sing nor more hideous than those which during the last three centuries have accompanied the rapid growth of European power and culture.
+The stagnant condition of the Indian civilisation during several centuries has given rise to a number of social evils which by their very accumulation impres###sed the imagination of the first generation of English###educated Indians.
+But these evils are neither more pres###sing nor more hideous than those which during the last three centuries have accompanied the rapid growth of European power and culture.
 The first duty of every country is to strengthen its position and consolidate its